-Don’t worry, you can still “oblige“ them to help you out.
-Just make sure that they massage lightly and point out the areas where it’s definitely safe to massage (Refer to our infographic above!)
+Don’t worry; you can still “oblige“ them to help you out.
+Just make sure they massage lightly and point out the areas where it’s safe to massage (Refer to our infographic above!)

 Here are the steps you should take for a DIY massage.

 Firstly, get a pillow to support your stomach.
-This applies for any position.
+This applies to any position.
 There are two commonly-used positions for massage during pregnancy: Sitting and lying on your side.

 When lying sideways, use a pillow to support the stomach so that the position remains comfortable and safe.

 Now your partner can start massaging!
-Remember to use light movements on areas that are safe (Refer to our infographic above).
+But, again, remember to use light movements in safe areas (Refer to our infographic above).

 Be especially careful around the abdomen.
-Soothe the body with light strokes so that your baby can feel the massage.
+Soothe the body with light strokes so your baby can feel the massage.
 A prenatal massage is simple!
-It generally takes between 5-10 minutes, and can improve you and your baby’s health.
+It generally takes 5-10 minutes and can improve your and your baby’s health.

-The third step is to use a prenatal massage oil to help make the massage softer, gentler and more relaxing.
-Using massage oil makes the surface of the skin more slippery, allowing you to control pressure better.
+The third step is to use prenatal massage oil to help make the massage softer, gentler and more relaxing.
+In addition, using massage oil makes the skin’s surface more slippery, allowing you to control pressure better.
 Make sure to choose massage oils that are safe for pregnancy, as not all essential oils are safe for pregnant women.

 Benefits of getting a massage during pregnancy